-There are a number of different conditions that can cause sight loss.
+Sight loss can be caused by a large number of different conditions, with different causes and different effects.
 Here are some of the most common.

 Regular eye tests are the best way to make sure your eyes are healthy and check for signs of any eye condition.